 36. Why Are Cheetahs Endangered

-- The primary reason for the endangerment of Cheetahs is loss of habitat.
+- The primary reason for the endangerment of Cheetahs is the loss of habitat.

 - As the human population grows, the urbanization of wild areas increases.

-- Cheetahs need vast grasslands to hunt for food, which are being turned into cities and villages as the human population increases.
+- Cheetahs need vast grasslands to hunt for food, which is being turned into cities and villages as the human population increases.